 By Bill Mefford

-Having grown up in Texas, having served churches in Texas and Kentucky, and having twice attended a very conservative seminary twice, there is one familiar remark I hear consistently from conservatives when it comes to addressing social issues: "I wish people would just take responsibility for themselves and their actions."
+Having grown up in Texas, having served churches in Texas and Kentucky, and having twice attended a very conservative seminary, there is one familiar remark I hear consistently from conservatives when it comes to addressing social issues: "I wish people would just take responsibility for themselves and their actions."
 I have heard racism dismissed with the refrain above, as are issues of poverty, undocumented immigration, mass incarceration, and even climate change.
 You name the issue, I have heard the above statement uttered constantly.

 Never mind the fact that our prisons are filled with people of color who often committed the same crimes as white people (or who did not commit the crimes at all), and who receive substantially longer sentences because our criminal justice system is innately racist.
 Nope, doesn't matter, they should take responsibility for themselves and their actions.